Symptoms of heart attack vary. However, if you have severe chest pain for more than 15 minutes, assume it's a heart attack, and do the following: |

 For more information about the recovery process, see the Heart Foundation's booklet Living well after a heart attack.(external link)

-A number of factors increase your chances of developing coronary heart disease.
+A number of things or factors increase your chances of developing coronary heart disease.
 The more risk factors you have, the greater your chance of having a heart attack.
-You can’t change some of your risk factors – such as your age, sex, ethnicity and family history – but there are many others you can, such as smoking, blood pressure, weight, activity level and how much alcohol you drink.
+You can’t change some of your risk factors (eg, your age, sex, ethnicity and family history) but there are many others you can change.
+These include:

-Making positive changes to reduce the impact of these risk factors have will dramatically reduce your risk of cardiovascular disease and heart attack.
+Making positive changes to reduce the impact of these risk factors will dramatically reduce your risk of cardiovascular disease and heart attack.

 Read more about heart disease risk factors.